- 12 Halloween Events Just Creepy Enough For Tweens

 What: Exactly 1,000 LED-lit pumpkins blaze a trail throught the gardens.
 Arrive at dusk to appreciat the fall foliage and flowers along with the elaborately carved pumpkins.

 Details: It’s on!
-But alas, Covid has reduced its capacity and it’s sold out for this year.
+But alas, capacity is still reduced and it sells out fast.
 It runs in the evening over two weekends in October.

 8. Event: Williamson Museum’s Ghost Tours of Georgetown Square